letoram/durden/HACKING.md

  * multiple slices of a window
  * "special" clients, like wayland- ones (very different ruleset) etc.

-There are more parameters that should be applied, and in the longer perspective, we should really have a tool that simply steps through the common corner cases - especially for asynch- related races.

 Big Changes
 ------
 As mentioned in the introduction, some of the code will be reworked in the near future.
 A few of the planned changes include:

- * Exposing the menu via a FUSE- like file-system
+ * Refactor out the use of 'active\_display().selected', the context should always be provided as an arugment
  * Splitting up the larger suppl, tiler etc. script files
  * Extending menus and alerts with translations
- * Extending menus with helper descriptions
- * Rework the bbar/lbar interfaces
- * Allowing for multiple- 'tiler.lua' and enforcing better separation
+ * Allowing for multiple- 'tiler.lua' and enforcing better separation, this is partially being done now with the VR- tool
  * Extending the shader interface for multi-pass work
  * Supporting multiple shader dialects
- * Refactor out the use of active\_display().selected in favor of something that supports multiple cursors/simultaneous users

 The translations will be kept seperate and act as replacements for the label field in the menus and shouldn't impose much change at all as it